Fhrozen/jrm_ssl/README.md

 ## Evaluation

-It is possible to find the forwarding file in the folder microcone
+The forwarding file is located in the microcone folder

 - Run ./ssl_test.py $(DATE_OF_TRAINED_MODEL) to forward the audio files (Any corpus, any language is fine)
 - Run ./compile_results.py to obtain the block accuracy (median angle) - change the exp variable inside the